mozilla/butter/README.md

   - `crashStore` a `fileStore` used to publish crash reports from the user as JSON (see `fileStore` below for details)

+  - `imageStore` a `fileStore` used to retain converted data-uri images for published projects (see the `ImageStore` section below for details)

 The `fileStore` type is used to setup a backend for storing data:

    - `type` the type of file store to use.
 Possible values include `local` (i.e., local file system) and `s3` (i.e., Amazon S3)